 Effective date of application of the Rule: Immediately after the approval

-3.5 For the protection of the fixed service in the frequency band 903-905 MHz, from the land mobile and maritime mobile services, in the context of the provisions of No. 5.326, the coordination distances are calculated using propagation curves of the Recommendation ITU-R P.1546-5 for 10% of time and 50% of locations with the coordination trigger of 17 dB (µV/m) produced at the height of 10 m above ground level.
+3.5 For the protection of the fixed and land mobile services in the frequency band 903-905 MHz, from the land mobile and maritime mobile services, in the context of the provisions of No. 5.326, the coordination distances are calculated using the propagation curves of the Recommendation ITU-R P.1546-5 for 10% of time and 50% of locations with the coordination trigger of 17 dB (µV/m) produced at the height of 10 m above ground level.

 Reason: To provide the criteria for the protection of the land mobile service in the frequency band 903-905 MHz, it is proposed to use the same criteria that have been used for protection of the fixed service in the same frequency band.